dago-tech/Project_1_Turnow_Backend/docs/01_Desing Document.md

 ***
 ## Scope

-**Shift management**: The application must allow users to obtain a turn in person and also allow employees or managers of the organization to manage turns, modify them or cancel them if necessary.
+**Turn management**: The application must allow users to obtain a turn in person and also allow employees or managers of the organization to manage turns, modify them or cancel them if necessary.

 **Notifications**: The application must send notifications on a screen to clients.